MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-purchasing-power-bi-pro.md

 6. Choose **Pay monthly** or **Pay for a full year**, according to how you want to pay.

-7. Under **How many users do you want?** enter the number of licenses to buy, and then select **Check out now** to complete the transaction.
+7. Under **How many users do you want?** enter the number of licenses to buy, then select **Check out now** to complete the transaction.

 8. To verify your purchase, go to **Billing** > **Products & services** and look for  **Power BI Pro**.